 LA to San Diego

-After visiting the famous sites, head south and make your way along the beaches that make up surfers paradise, taking in Long Beach and San Clemente.
-The road south from LA takes you to San Diego.
+The road south from LA takes you to San Diego, where you can make your way along the beaches that make up surfers paradise, taking in Long Beach and San Clemente.
 Once you arrive in here, ensure you visit San Diego Zoo as it is seen as one of the finest zoos in the world and enjoy some culture in Balboa Park.

 San Diego to Kings Canyon

-From here, head back onto highway 5 towards back Los Angeles to head north into Kings Canyon – just follow the signs to Bakersfield.
-Situated on the eastern state border, Kings Canyon is home to an impressive array of canyons and forests and is home to the third tallest tree in the world, the General Grant Tree.
-Carry on north through the park to move into the famous Yosemite National Park, home of Yogi Bear.
-You may not see Yogi but there’s a good chance that you’ll see some of his bear friends within the mountains.
+From here, head back onto Highway 5 in the direction of Los Angeles and head north into Kings Canyon – just follow the signs to Bakersfield.
+Situated on the eastern state border, Kings Canyon is home to an impressive array of canyons and forests, including the third-tallest tree in the world, the General Grant Tree.
+Carry on north through the park to move into the Yogi Bear-famed Yosemite National Park.
+There’s a good chance that you’ll see some of his furry friends within the mountains.

 Yosemite National Park to Sacramento

-A California Road Trip gives you the freedom to explore at your leisure and your own pace.
+A road trip through California gives you the freedom to explore at your leisure and your own pace.
 I loved not having to use the dreaded Greyhound buses and travelling on my own time.
-Road trips are sporadic, like pulling over to watch the sunset or randomly driving into a small town because it’s on the way and looks intriguing.
-And road trips are addictive – California being my first and leaving me wanting to do so many more.
+The real addicition is spontaneity, like pulling over to watch the sunset or randomly driving into a small town because it’s on the way and looks intriguing.
+Nothing beats an open itinerary on an open road.

 Coastal US Road Trips